freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-development-libraries/bootstrap/make-images-mobile-responsive.md

 # --description--

 First, add a new image below the existing one.
-Set its `src` attribute to `https://cdn.freecodecamp.org/curriculum/cat-photo-app/running-cats.jpg`.
+Set its `src`.getAttributeibute to `https://cdn.freecodecamp.org/curriculum/cat-photo-app/running-cats.jpg`.

 It would be great if this image could be exactly the width of our phone's screen.